Find Trade Colleges

 Construction Laborer

-Construction Laborer Definition Perform tasks involving physical labor at construction sites.
+Construction Laborer Job Description Perform tasks involving physical labor at construction sites.
 May operate hand and power tools of all types: air hammers, earth tampers, cement mixers, small mechanical hoists, surveying and measuring equipment, and a variety of other equipment and instruments.
 May clean and prepare sites, dig trenches, set braces to support the sides of excavations, erect scaffolding, and clean up rubble, debris and other waste materials.
 May assist other craft workers.

 • Provide assistance to craft workers, such as carpenters, plasterers, or masons.

-What a Construction Laborer Should Know
+Things a Construction Laborer Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.